UMMC-GTEC

 What types of research do Smith Scholars conduct?

-Scholars selected for this program conduct intense research in cardiovascular health epidemiology, including data analysis using the Jackson Heart Study data.
+Scholars selected for this program conduct an individual project in cardiovascular health epidemiology, including data analysis using the Jackson Heart Study data.

 What level of commitment is expected to be successful in this program?

-The 2-year program is intentionally designed to be an intense research and training experience.
-Selected Scholars will commit to attending a 5-day summer training institute for two consecutive summers, one mid-year meeting in early January, and participate in quarterly webinars.
+The 2-year program is intentionally designed to be an intensive research and training experience.
+Selected Scholars will commit to attending a 4-day summer training institute for two consecutive summers, a mid-year meeting in early January, and participate in quarterly webinars.
 Additionally, selected scholars can expect continuous interaction with senior researchers and mentors throughout the 2-year program.

 Do students typically publish their work while participating in the program?

 Smith Scholars are guided through the program by trained senior research mentors.
-As a part of the program, selected Scholars will be required to publish two scientific publications and one abstract that will be presented at a Jackson Heart Study conference.
+As a part of the program, Smith Scholars are required to develop a manuscript for publication and one abstract that will be presented at a national conference.

 Do students receive academic credit hours or financial aid under this program?